EJHortala/ankitrathi169.github.io/README.md

 # Ankit Rathi's E2E Data & AI Course
-If I were to teach an Data & AI course in a university...
+If I were to teach a Data & AI course in a university...

 This is still work in progress, kindly provide your feedback on [ankitrathi.com](http://ankitrathi.com/)